-Linda Rothstein is Managing Partner of Paliare Roland Rosenberg Rothstein LLP, a law practice with expertise in class actions, commercial litigation, professional liability, public law and appeals.
-She has an LL.B. from the University of Toronto Faculty of Law (1980).
+Linda Rothstein (LL.B.
+University of Toronto) is partner of Paliare Roland Barristers, a law practice with expertise in class actions, commercial litigation, professional liability, public law and appeals.
+In addition to serving as vice-chair of Public Health Ontario (PHO)’s Board of Directors, Rothstein serves as chair of PHO’s Governance Standing Committee (GSC).
+She is also the chair of the Law Foundation of Ontario.

-Dr. John Garcia is a Professor of Practice and Associate Director of Professional Graduate Programs at the School of Public Health and Health Systems, University of Waterloo.
+Dr. John Garcia (Ph.D.
+University of Waterloo) is a professor of practice and associate director of Professional Graduate Programs at the School of Public Health and Health Systems, University of Waterloo.

-John Garcia has more than 30 years of experience working with government, private sector, and voluntary health agencies to advance public health, health promotion, chronic disease prevention, and tobacco control initiatives.
-On two occasions, he served as a Director in the Ontario Public Service, with responsibility for health promotion and chronic disease prevention initiatives.
+Garcia has many years of experience working with government, private sector, voluntary health, and academic organizations to advance public health, health promotion, chronic disease prevention, and tobacco control initiatives.
+He has served previously in the Ontario Public Service, with senior management responsibility for health promotion and chronic disease prevention initiatives.

 Dr. Praseedha Janakiram is a family physician at Women's College Hospital Crossroads Refugee Clinic, with special interests in women's health, HIV primary care, and global health.
 She is faculty at the University of Toronto, Department of Family and Community Medicine and currently leads the post-graduate enhanced skills training in Global Health and Vulnerable Populations in family medicine.
 She has served as co-lead of the Toronto Addis Ababa Academic Collaboration supporting the development of a family medicine specialty in Ethiopia.

-Laclé’s 20 year career at the Sudbury and District Health Unit has included roles as Acting Chief Executive Officer, Acting Director of the Clinical Services Division and Director of the Nursing Division.
-Prior to joining the Sudbury and District Health Unit, Laclé worked for the Bonavista Peninsula Health Care Complex in Newfoundland.
+Laclé has more than 30 years of senior leadership experience working in the public health sector, advancing chronic disease prevention, injury prevention, child health promotion, mental wellness, control of communicable diseases and health equity programming.
+Prior to joining the Sudbury and District Health Unit, Laclé worked in acute and long term care with the Bonavista Peninsula Health Care Complex in Newfoundland.
 She began her career as a nurse at St. Clare’s Mercy Hospital in Newfoundland and as a public health nurse in rural Newfoundland.

 Suresh Madan is the president and CEO of MyHealth Centre, which is a chain of 25 multi-specialty healthcare facilities across Ontario.
 He is also a financial analyst, portfolio manager and compliance manager for Excalibur Capital Management, an investment fund investing in North American companies.
 Madan has over 30 years of international experience in wide ranging businesses and geographies as manager, investor and entrepreneur.